 Figure 1 Diagnostic pathway for liver imaging with contrast-enhanced ultrasound as a replacement for contrast-enhanced CT/contrast-enhanced MRI

 3.9 In general, care pathways for people with liver cancer are guided by prognosis.
 Prognosis depends on both the extent of the tumour and on comorbidity.
 Improvements in survival as a result of treatment largely depend on the disease stage at diagnosis: the earlier the diagnosis is made, the greater the chance for successful treatment.
 Detailed care pathways for the 3 indications considered in this assessment can be found in section 3.4 of the diagnostics assessment report.

 3.10 The European Federation of Societies for Ultrasound in Medicine and Biology (EFSUMB) produced guidelines and good clinical practice recommendations for contrast-enhanced ultrasound in 2004.
 The latest version was published in 2008 and is currently being updated.

 3.11 The 2008 EFSUMB guidelines recommend the use of contrast-enhanced ultrasound for the characterisation of focal liver lesions in a range of indications.
 The guidelines also provide information on the typical enhancement patterns associated with various types of benign and malignant liver lesions.

 3.12 The treatment of primary hepatocellular carcinoma has been addressed in published technology appraisals guidance, and NICE has issued interventional procedure guidance on a number of individual interventions for primary hepatocellular carcinoma and liver metastases (see the NICE website for details).
-Colorectal cancer (NICE clinical guideline 131) recommends the use of CT in staging of colorectal cancer, which includes the identification of liver metastases.
+NICE clinical guideline on colorectal cancer recommends the use of CT in staging of colorectal cancer, which includes the identification of liver metastases.
 Expert opinion suggests that there may be significant regional variation within the NHS in the characterisation of focal liver lesions.